What's all this about Watts, Volts, and Amps? Good question. Some info is here below, and more can be found at: see short version.

 just give up on trying to understand plumbing at all.
 Instead we could

-concentrate on the math and do extremely well on any physics test, but
+concentrate on the math, memorize equations.
+Do extremely well on any

-we wouldn't end up with any gut-level understanding.
-That's the problem
+physics test, but we wouldn't end up with any gut-level understanding.

 We only can understand the electrical flow in wires (the amperes) if we